anephenix/sarus/README.md

 In this example, those functions will be bound to the WebSocket instance.
 If the WebSocket instance's connection closes, a new WebSocket instance is created by Sarus to reconnect automatically.
-The event listeners set in Sarus will be attached to that new WebSocket instance.
+The event listeners set in Sarus will be attached to that new WebSocket instance automatically.

 That is one way that Sarus allows you to bind event listeners to events on the WebSocket connection.
 Another way to do it is to call the `on` function on the